rueyaa332266/gazo-san-report/README.md

 ```

 ## Check the report
-Check the HTML report file or check on the local server.
+Check the `report.html` or check on the local server.

 http://localhost:8080/